ilyeong-minset/bcproject/README.md

 - Social features with 3Box
 - Modern web stack (all written with React new Hook API)
 - Mobile first (it works & look better on Metamask mobile !)
+- UX : familiar & simple UI with some guidance & indicators to work with dApp

 (I'm absolutely not a web developer I had to learn from scratch a few month ago, so some JS & React code might be hacky)